SoucupB/Mips-32/README.md

 - Assignations are not threated as expressions so things like `a = b = c;` is not considered as valid code.
 - No comments.
 - No instructions assignations such as `a++, a += 2, etc...`;
+- Might suffer some weird compilation error problems due to bugs.